korczis/app_store/apps/csv_downloader_brick/README.md

 This part of documentation is covering only the CSV downloader.
 The overall information about the connectors structure can be found in connectors metadata gem documentation [link](https://github.com/gooddata/gooddata_connectors_metadata/tree/bds_implementation).

+The current version of downloader support data download froM S3 and from SFTP.

 ## Deployment